 Letter from the Program Directors

 Welcome to the Johns Hopkins Hospital Vascular Surgery and Endovascular Therapy Fellowship Program.
 We sponsor a fully accredited, traditional two-year fellowship for applicants who have completed five years of general surgical training.
-Each year, we accept one or two fellows (alternating years) with the goal of training leaders not only in the field of vascular surgery and endovascular therapy, but in all medicine.
+Each year, we accept one or two fellows (alternating years), with the goal of training leaders not only in the field of vascular surgery and endovascular therapy, but in all medicine.

 Similarly, the Division of Vascular Surgery and Endovascular Therapy has a long history of excellence.
 William Halsted described the first aneurysm repair in 1912, Bertram Bernheim wrote the first textbook on vascular surgery and G. Melville Williams originated the retroperitoneal approach.

 The fellowship, which includes a wide array of both open and endovascular procedures, is one of the busiest in the nation.
 Fellows typically complete the required ACGME-defined category minimums before the end of their first year.
-The service is divided into two teams, giving each fellow a level of independence in decision-making and patient management, as well as the ability to be mentored equally by each attending staff member.
+The service is divided into three teams, giving each fellow a level of independence in decision-making and patient management, as well as the ability to be mentored equally by each attending staff member.

 Numerous clinical research projects are performed throughout the year.
 The Johns Hopkins Surgery Center for Outcomes Research (JSCOR) within the Department of Surgery provides the division with expert statistical assistance.
-Dr. Caitlin Hicks has recently been named the director of JSCOR, helping mentor fellows in clinical research.
+Dr. Caitlin Hicks, vice chair of research for the Department of Surgery, mentors fellows in clinical research.
 Fellows are encouraged and expected to present their research at national society meetings, for which time off and full funding for travel are provided.
-Furthermore, protected time is set out for the junior fellow to travel to the Society for Vascular Surgery Vascular Annual Meeting and the senior fellow to the Moore course hosted by UCLA.
+Furthermore, protected time is set out for the junior fellow(s) to travel to the Society for Vascular Surgery Vascular Annual Meeting and the senior fellow(s) to the Moore course hosted by UCLA.

 Thursdays are a protected educational morning with lectures from expert Johns Hopkins faculty on a wide range of topics related to vascular surgery and vascular medicine.
 During this education day, we use the VSCORE curriculum to provide didactic learning and review recent cases in preparation for the oral board exam.
 We also have two invited lecture series, the Brandi Rutherford Memorial Lecture and the Miller Family Lectureship in Vascular and Cardiac Disease, which bring world-renowned vascular surgeons to Baltimore to speak on vascular topics.

 The training at Johns Hopkins is unparalleled.
 The breadth of both open and endovascular cases and their level of complexity prepare the fellows for any future career they choose.
 We hope you will consider applying to our program.
 Applications are made through ERAS, the Electronic Residency Application Service at the Association of American Medical Colleges.
-If you have any questions, please feel free to contact me at [email protected] or our administrator, Crystal Blick, at [email protected].
+If you have any questions, please feel free to contact me at cabular1@jhmi.edu or our administrator, Crystal Blick, at cblick2@jhmi.edu.

 Johns Hopkins Medicine Virtual Tour for Prospective Applicants